 Another expense to watch out for is the Cadillac Tax, a tax on high-value health care plans that could go into effect in 2022.
 Coverage providers would have to pay an excise tax of as much as 40% on the value of health insurance benefits that exceeds $11,200 for self-only plans and $30,150 for full family coverage plans.

 Determine Costs of Benefits Versus Costs of Penalties

-The next step in the process is to review the benefits package the company currently provides to its employees.
-Your human resources department needs to determine if the package is good enough for your employees or if something needs to be added.
-If the package is missing one or two items that you want employees to have, make sure that you add the item(s) as you budget for the coming year, so you know you have enough money in the bank.
+The next step of forecasting a non-salary budget is to review the benefits package the company currently provides to its employees.
+A human resources department needs to determine if the package is sufficient for its employees or if something needs to be replaced or added.
+If you add or change any items in the benefits package (for example, you might want to save money with a high-deductible health care plan or add a dental insurance plan), make sure that you crunch the numbers for the plan and change or add the corresponding line item(s) in your benefit budget for the coming year.

-Other aspects of a benefits package include paid time-off from work, 401(k) retirement savings plans, flexible spending accounts, voluntary benefit programs, bonuses and commissions, wellness perks, and much more.
-All of these items do not have to be offered by the company but should be considered when putting together a budget for employee benefits for the coming year.
+Other benefits your package might be missing today include vision insurance, flexible spending accounts, voluntary benefit programs, and wellness perks.
+As optional benefits, none of these items have to be offered by the company but should be considered when putting together a comprehensive budget for employee benefits for the coming year.

-Once the employee benefits budget has been created, it then needs to be presented to the executives of the company.
-They will review the budget, make any additions or subtractions, and then provide approval so it can be put into action in the coming year.
+Once the employee benefits budget has been created, it can be presented to the person in the company who has final say over the budget—be it an HR prime or one of the executives of the company.
+They will review the budget, make any additions or subtractions, and then sign off on it so that the new-and-improved benefits package can be used by employees in the coming year.